-Assumptions: Items in the matrix provided here correlate to the artifacts and processes described elsewhere in this NDIA Agile EVM Guide.
-For programs whose Agile implementations differ from what is described in this Guide, some or all of the items in the matrix below may not apply.
+Assumptions: Items in the matrix provided represent the artifacts and processes described elsewhere in this NDIA integrating Agile and EVM Guide.
+For programs whose Agile implementations differ from what is described in this Guide, some, or all of the items in the matrix below may not apply.